 Use of colours

-Ideally, we always try to use our colours according to their meaning (green for business, orange for creativity, blue for technology), especially in documents that use large blocks of colour (e.g. signs, cover page of a document, business cards...).
-When colours are used in graphics (e.g. bar chart, pie chart, etc.), make sure that they are used following their respective signification.
+Always use our colours according to their meaning (see the wheel above) – especially in documents that use large blocks of colour, such as signs, cover pages and business cards.
+When colours are used in graphics (e.g. bar chart, pie chart, etc.), they should also match their respective meanings.

 - Orange business card for creatives.